What you see: Brown spots on cauliflower.

 (Speaking of favorite cauliflower recipes, here’s mine, though I add way more garlic and rosemary and bake both right in.)

 When you picture crates of cauliflowers traveling in trucks, it’s easy to imagine how they could bruise each other on a bumpy ride.
 On impact, their cells can rupture or otherwise suffer damage that causes chemicals to leak and mingle with each other and oxygen.
-All this results in that brown color.
+All this results in oxidation that brings about that brown color.
 Too-cold storage temps can also hurt the cells enough for them to release the enzymes that lead to browning.

 “It’s not going to hurt you, it just doesn’t look good visually,” said Chris Gunter, vegetable production specialist at North Carolina State University.
 “With cauliflower, you’re dealing with an immature inflorescence.
 So the shelf life is really delicate.”